shimazadeh/Ft_logistic_regression/README.md

 # DataScience x Logistic Regression | School-42 project
+Implement one-vs-all logistic regression that will solve classification problem:
+- Implementation of pandas.DataFrame.describe from scratch
+- Implementation of data visulazionation tools to make insights and develop an intuition of what the data looks like
-Implement one-vs-all logistic regression that will solve classification problem.
-Recreated Poudlard's Sorting Hat by implementing logistic regression from scratch.
+- Recreated Poudlard's Sorting Hat by implementing logistic regression from scratch.

 ## Requirements:
 - Python 3